brefphp/bref/docs/case-studies.md

 introduction: A collection of case studies of serverless PHP applications built using Bref.
 Learn about performances, costs and migrations from existing projects.
 ---

-This page collects case studies written by Bref users.
+This page collects case studies of serverless PHP applications built with or migrated to Bref.

+These help learn for real use cases about costs, performances and migration efforts.

 ## Websites